Honey and Cinnamon Benefits: Are 2 Superfoods Better Than 1? - Dr. Axe

 Honey and cinnamon - Dr. Axe

 Honey and cinnamon have been used since ancient times to support human health and wellness.
-Honey has a rich history dating back to ancient Greek, Roman, Vedic and Egyptian texts, while cinnamon has been used in Chinese and Ayurvedic folk medicine for over 2,000 years.
+Honey has a rich history dating back to ancient Greek, Roman, Vedic and Egyptian texts, while cinnamon has been used in Chinese and Ayurvedic folk medicine for more than 2,000 years.

 We know that, individually, both cinnamon and honey possess powerful therapeutic properties.
 What about when you use them together?